lknknm/REZ-menu-app/doc/dev/DevelopmentReport.md

 ### User Interface Programming
 We decided to implement [WinUI 3.0](https://github.com/microsoft/microsoft-ui-xaml) as User Interface Layer due to its easiness of use and quick results for a clean, engaging and gorgeous UI.
 Since the due dates of the project are short, we decided to use its components library to speed up the process of developing a good looking UI that could engage the user, as well as handle animation, navigation flow, pages and other features.

 To understand WinUI components, behaviors and code, we used the [WinUI 3.0 Gallery](https://github.com/microsoft/WinUI-Gallery) app to navigate throught the whole library.
-By this, we could get snippets of code with live examples and translate them to the results we wanted to achieve in our Figma Template.
+With this App we could get snippets of code with live examples and translate them to the results we wanted to achieve in our Figma Template.

-The overall process was straightforward with few difficulties to understand a bit more about the WinUI behavior and XAML/Code-behind intricacies.
+The overall process was straightforward with few difficulties along the way regarding the understanding of the WinUI components behavior and XAML/Code-behind intricacies.
 Their Figma components library is very close to what they offer inside the WinUI Gallery application, so the "translation" between the two was seamless, besides some few limitations regarding XAML development using their current libraries.

 ## Safe Programming
 To avoid Injection Attacks through inputs of this application, we implemented a basic input validation layer to forms.
 This layer of protection can prevent SQL injection attacks to a Database connected to the ViewModel.